Dual Diagnosis Treatment in New Hampshire

 What’s the link between mental health and substance use?

-There is a complex link between mental health and substance use.
-In some cases, mental health disorders can lead to substance use as individuals may try to self-medicate their symptoms with drugs or alcohol.
-In other cases, substance use can lead to mental health disorders, as the effects of drugs and alcohol can cause changes in the brain that can result in mental health issues.
+In some cases, mental health disorders can lead to substance use as individuals try to self-medicate their symptoms with drugs or alcohol.
+In other cases, substance use can lead to mental health disorders, as the effects of drugs and alcohol can cause changes in the brain that result in mental health issues.

-Individuals with co-occurring disorders need to receive wellness that addresses both their mental health and substance use disorders simultaneously.
+Individuals with co-occurring disorders need to receive treatment that addresses both their mental health and substance use disorders simultaneously.
 This can help break the cycle and prevent the two from reinforcing one another.

 What conditions involving mental health and substance abuse frequently coexist?